 Komatsu has established the "Compliance Hotline" consultation office both internally and externally at Komatsu Group companies to respond to consultations or reporting from Group company employees that pertain to best business practices or questionable actions.
-The Group actively encourages consultations and reporting through Komatsu's Worldwide Code of Business Conduct, the Five Principles of Compliance, exclusively.
-The Compliance Committee, chaired by the president and CEO, deliberates the Group's action policies and important issues while regularly reporting the state of compliance-related activities to the board of directors.
+The Group actively encourages consultations and reporting through Komatsu's Worldwide Code of Business Conduct, the Five Principles of Compliance, and Group companies' workplace rules, making it clear that employees who use the system for appropriate reporting will not be treated unfairly in any way as a result of their action.